yazhexu/learning-based-ris-optimization/README.md

 RIS-assisted channels are highly nonlinear and high-dimensional due to the cascaded Tx–RIS–Rx propagation and phase configuration.
 Direct analytical evaluation is expensive, so fast and accurate neural-network surrogate models are valuable for system design.
 This project studies:
-how different training algorithms behave,
+How different training algorithms behave,
-how well a neural predictor models RIS-assisted sum-rate,
+How well a neural predictor models RIS-assisted sum-rate,
-and how the model generalizes under distribution shift (Rayleigh → Rician, K=0/5/10).
+How the model generalizes under distribution shift (Rayleigh → Rician, K=0/5/10).

 ## Experiments & Results